ProCode-Software/proicons/site/src/docs/guides/roblox-usage.md

 ProIcons can easily be used in Roblox.
 All icons have been uploaded to Roblox and have gone through alpha bleeding via [Pixelfix](https://github.com/Corecii/Transparent-Pixel-Fix).

 ## Basics
-A file with the asset IDs of all icons is available at [icons/roblox.json](https://github.com/ProCode-Software/proicons/blob/main/icons/roblox.json) in the repository.
+A file with the image IDs of all icons is available at [icons/roblox.json](https://github.com/ProCode-Software/proicons/blob/main/icons/roblox.json) in the repository.
 This can be fetched and loaded in a Roblox script using Roblox's [HttpService](https://create.roblox.com/docs/reference/engine/classes/HttpService).

 ```luau
 local HttpService = game:GetService('HttpService')